Ottawa’s Signature Audio Video shares some sound advice on important details when considering a home theater.

 A - Lighting and its control in the theater is very important.
 In a projector room, the image travels through the room on a beam of light, if you bleed room lighting into that beam of light it takes away the depth and detail of the image as well as the color crispness.
 The use of automated blinds and lighting control plays a major part in the performance of the room.

-Q – What is the best way to optimize sound in a home theatre that is not an enclosed room?
+Q – What is the best way to optimize sound in a home theater that is not an enclosed room?

 A – To control sound we need to start from the initial design of the walls/ceiling and how that space will transfer energy to the rest of the house.
 Once we have constructed the walls and ceilings properly by decoupling them to the house, we insulate the interior air space to the wall to add another trap for sound not to transfer beyond.
 The other area most designers forget, is the mechanical transfer through the ductwork to the house, we treat all of the ductwork to clamp the resonance transfer.
 Once the room is complete, we like to treat the inside of the space with acoustic absorbers and diffusers to heighten the detail and reduce reflectivity of the sound vs the sitting areas in the room.
 This ensures that the room will have a detailed outlet to the listener at any volume.